stabix/stabix/doc/preCPFE_gui.rst

 * *MSC.Mentat*
     - The indenter is modeled by a rigid body and the sample by a deformable body.
-    - Contact is defined by a bilinear Coulomb friction model
+    - Contact is defined by a bilinear Coulomb friction model.
-    - A default friction coefficient of 0.3 is set.

 * *Abaqus*
     - The indenter is modeled by a rigid body and the sample by a deformable body.